 Many of the studies we perform involve the use of x-rays.
-Legally, we are obliged to ask use of x-rays.
 Legally, we are obliged to ask any girls over the age of 12 whether there is any chance they might be pregnant.
+We may ask for a urine or blood sample to carry out a pregnancy test.
 This is to protect babies in the womb from receiving unnecessary radiation.
 We will also ask mothers or other female carers if they could be pregnant, especially if they are planning to come into the room with their child.
 If you are pregnant, we suggest you bring another member of the family with you, to be with your child during the study instead.